sarasei/pdsnd_github/README.md

 Explore US Bikeshare Database

 ### Description
-Explore the data related to bike share systems in the US
+Explore the data related to bike share systems in the US, by Importing the data and answer questions about it by computing descriptive statistics, And Write a script that takes in raw input to create an interactive experience in the terminal to present these statistics

 ### Files used
 chicago.csv